 Mix cardamom powder, fennel, sugar, and chopped dry coconut in flour and semolina.
 Then add ghee for Maoyen and rub it well with hands.
 Then mix jaggery solution along with it and knead it into a stiff dough.

 Make small dough balls from this dough.
-Press each dough ball with your palm and give it a shape of a biscuit, and keep it on a plate.
+Press each dough ball with your palm, give it a biscuit shape, and keep it on a plate.

-After it comes in room temperature, keep it in an airtight container.
+After it comes at room temperature, keep it in an airtight container.
 Or eat and serve.